imgios/RaM-wiki/README.md

 ## Acknowledgments

-Thanks to [rickandmortyapi.com](https://rickandmortyapi.com/), used for the creation of the dataset.
+Thanks to [rickandmortyapi.com](https://rickandmortyapi.com/), used for the dataset creation.